IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

   - Read all cookies not marked as HTTP ONLY

 It's pretty much game over for you application, the hacker can do as he wishes how he wishes.
-The best thing to do in such situation is to escape the text before appending to the DOM or saving it to the database, or even better you can use JavaScript's built in innerText if you want append what's typed as text if the content is not supposed to be processed.
+The best thing to do in such situation is to escape the text before appending to the DOM, or even better you can use JavaScript's built in `innerText` if you want append what's typed as text if the content is not supposed to be processed as markup.

 ## Using deprecated libraries/frameworks with widely know vulnerabilities